 More than 20 years of prevailing career readiness skills research consistently identifies mastery of core communication, reasoning, and problem-solving skills as required or highly recommended for most jobs across occupations and industries.
 The research further defines the standards for those core skills as mathematical reasoning skills; reading, understanding, and interpreting workplace text; and interpreting data presented in charts, graphs, and similar workplace information.
-These are the standards that are the basis for the proctored assessments that earn the Work Ready Credential.
+These are the standards that are the basis for the proctored Academic Skills Assessments that earn the National Work Readiness Credential - Academic Skills.

 In study after study, employers identified a lack of skilled workers as their biggest challenge.